Dr Bethany Simmonds PhD in the Sociology of Ageing; PGCLTHE; BSc. Sociology (hons)

 The book begins with an examination of how broad structural and discursive trends, such as neoliberalism and globalisation, have influenced the financing and provision of health and social care for older people in countries located in the Global North, including Germany, Sweden, and the UK.
 It then goes onto discuss the impact that privatisation, ‘choice’ and competition has had on the welfare state, including how declining social protections have impacted upon employment practices.
 Three in-depth UK case studies (active ageing, pre-emergency care, and end of life care) provide insight into individuals' (both older people and health care workers) experiences of navigating the risky, fragmented and complex health and social care system.
 Then the subsequent contemporary challenges, such as COVID-19 (first, second and third waves), and government responses are discussed.
 Finally, the book ends by showcasing examples of innovative care solutions that have been trialled in the UK, and what broader cultural and political changes are necessary to provide a more sustainable and dignified health and social care system for older people.

 Currently, I am developing some of the themes which emerged from my recent book linked to risk, including moving towards a feminist ethics of care instead of necropolitical state decision-making of ageing/death in health and social care systems; intersections between disablism and ageism in the Covid-19 pandemic; and exploring the use of the concept of ‘precarity capitalism’ to galvanise intergenerational grievances around climate justice.
 In relation to internal and external collaborations, I have been appointed to the Centre for Excellence in Rural Health Research steering committee at the University of Aberystwyth, become an affiliated member of The Wales Institute of Social and Economic Research, Data and Methods (WISERD) and a member of the Centre for Ageing and Dementia Research (CADR).
-Finally, I have recently been voted onto the editing board of Sociological Research Online and invited to apply as visiting fellowship at the Centre of Death and Society (CDAS) at the University of Bath, to lead the field and develop the intersection between ageing/gerontology and the end of life.
+Finally, I have recently been voted onto the editing board of Sociological Research Online and I have been appointed as visiting fellowship at the Centre of Death and Society (CDAS) at the University of Bath, to lead the field and develop the intersection between ageing/gerontology and the end of life.

 Responsibilities